Frequently Asked Questions

 -

-We currently support DPP and DSMP organizations.
+We currently support DPP provider organizations.

 A Diabetes Prevention Program (DPP) is an evidence-based, year-long lifestyle intervention designed to help people with prediabetes reduce their risk of developing type 2 diabetes.
 Programs typically focus on nutrition, physical activity, weight loss, and behavior change and are often delivered in group settings.

 Research shows that DPPs can reduce the risk of developing type 2 diabetes by up to 58% (and more for older adults).
-DSMPs are associated with improved A1c levels, better medication adherence, and improved quality of life.

 -